arvidn/libtorrent/docs/tuning.rst

 You can make libtorrent explicitly set the kernel buffer sizes of all its peer sockets.
 If you set this to a low number, you may see reduced throughput, especially for high latency connections.
-It is however an oportunity to save memory per connection, and might be worth considering if you have a very large number of peer connections.
+It is however an opportunity to save memory per connection, and might be worth considering if you have a very large number of peer connections.
 This memory will not be visible in your process, this sets the amount of kernel memory is used for your sockets.